Construction Claims Prevention and Resolution

 The successful project manager is an effective manager of contracts.
 From the owner’s point of view, this involves three basic steps:

-• Perhaps the most important step and the one most frequently overlooked is the importance of record keeping or documentation.
+• Perhaps the most important step of construction claims avoidance—and the one most frequently overlooked—is the importance of record-keeping or documentation.
 Does the engineer have the hard facts to support decisions made during contract interpretations and to defend against unreasonable allegations on the part of the contractor expressed in the wording of a total cost claim.
 Without documentation, the engineer representing its owner is at the mercy of the courts.

 The design professional plays a major role in a claims prevention program prior to award of the construction contract.
 After all, the documents prepared by the design professional are more often than not used as the basis for a claim.
 Design professionals are not perfect.
 There will be errors, omissions and conflicts.
 The secret of a successful claims prevention and mitigation program is to minimize those errors and omissions and then to respond positively and reasonably when an error and/or omission is uncovered.

-A claims prevention review focuses on the principal causes of contractor claims.
-Value engineering and constructibility reviews, on the other hand, focus on alternatives to reduce costs yet accomplish the same overall objectives.
-These alternatives typically involve means, methods, materials, form, equipment selection, etc. A claims prevention review focuses on potential errors, conflicts, omissions, ambiguities and misrepresentations both in terms of the contract documents and the system to administer, interpret and manage those contracts.
+A construction claims prevention and mitigation review focuses on the principal causes of contractor claims.
+Value engineering and constructability reviews, on the other hand, focus on alternatives to reduce costs yet accomplish the same overall objectives.
+These alternatives typically involve means, methods, materials, form, equipment selection, etc. A claims prevention review focuses on potential errors, conflicts, omissions, ambiguities and misrepresentations both in terms of the contract documents and the system to administer, interpret, and manage those contracts.

 The following questions during the claims prevention review help to evaluate contract documents: